 When you are on a secure page, a lock icon will appear in the address bar of most web browsers or on the bottom of web browsers such as Microsoft Internet Explorer.

 Non-sensitive details (e.g. email@example.com etc.) are transmitted normally over the Internet, and this can never be guaranteed to be 100% secure.
 As a result, while we strive to protect your personal information, we cannot guarantee the security of any information you transmit to us, and you do so at your own risk.
 Once we receive your information, we make our best effort to ensure its security on our systems.
 Where we have given (or where you have chosen) a password which enables you to access certain parts of our websites, you are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.

 Links to other websites

 Age 16 or Under

 We are concerned to protect the privacy of children aged 16 or under.
 If you are aged 16 or under‚ please get your parent/guardian’s permission beforehand whenever you provide us with personal information.

 As part of the services offered to you through this website, the information which you provide to us may be transferred to countries outside the European Union (“EU”).
 By way of example, this may happen if any of our servers are from time to time located in a country outside of the EU.
 These countries may not have similar data protection laws to the UK.
 By submitting your personal data, you’re agreeing to this transfer, storing or processing.
 If we transfer your information outside of the EU in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this Policy.If you use our services while you are outside the EU, your information may be transferred outside the EU in order to provide you with those services.

 Review of this Policy

 We keep this Policy under regular review.
-This Policy was last updated in 20 June 2019.
+This Policy was last updated 2 June 2023.